gknowles/dimcli/docs/README.md

   that are:
   - default constructable
   - copyable
-  - assignable from std::string or has an istream extraction operator
+  - assignable from std::string or have an istream extraction operator
 - help generation
 - options don't have to be defined all in one file
 - git style subcommands